Laws and Policies

 - include an appropriate preschool, elementary school, or secondary school education; and

-- are provided in conformity with an IEP that meets legal requirements (IDEA 2004).
+- provided in conformity with an IEP that meets legal requirements (IDEA 2004).

-The term “special education” means specially designed instruction, at no cost to parents or guardians, to address the unique needs of a child with a disability and to ensure access of the child to the general curriculum, so that the child can meet the educational standards, including instruction conducted in the classroom, in the home, in hospitals and institutions, and in other settings; and instruction in physical education.
+The term “special education” means specially designed instruction, at no cost to parents or guardians, to address the unique needs of a child with a disability and to ensure the child’s access to the general curriculum, so that the child can meet the educational standards, including instruction conducted in the classroom, in the home, in hospitals and institutions, and in other settings; and instruction in physical education.

 The term “appropriate” in FAPE does not mean “best.”
 School systems are required to provide a student with a disability with an “appropriate” education.
-IDEA does not define the term “appropriate.”
-However, the U.S. Supreme Court looked at the issue of “appropriate” vs. “best” in the Board of Education of the Hendrick Central School District v.
+The IDEA does not define the term “appropriate.”
+However, the U.S. Supreme Court looked at the issue of “appropriate” versus “best” in the Board of Education of the Hendrick Central School District v.
 Rowley (1982) case.
-The court ruled that the special education and related services offered to a child with disabilities must meet two criteria to be “appropriate” for the purposes of the IDEA:
+The court ruled that the special education and related services offered to a child with disabilities must meet the two criteria that follow to be “appropriate” for the purposes of the IDEA:

 The Rowley decision, as the ruling has come to be known, established a “basic floor” for special education quality by holding that the IDEA does not require the school to provide an educational program that is designed to maximize a student’s potential.
 The educational program must, however, “confer a benefit to the student that is more than trivial.”
 The IEP must be one “under which educational progress is likely” (Boundy and Ordover, 1991).
 Applying the Rowley decision to AT, appropriate means the use of any device or service that a child needs to benefit from his or her educational program.
 It also means proper assessment from knowledgeable professionals with parental input and training of all the individuals involved in the student’s program (Goodman, 1991).

-According to the report of the Harris Commission on Education and Labor regarding P.L.
-101-476 (the IDEA), “Advances in the development and use of AT have provided new opportunities for children with disabilities to participate in educational programs.
-For many children with disabilities, the provision of AT devices and services will redefine an appropriate placement in a least restrictive environment and allow greater independence and productivity.”
+According to the report of the Harris Commission on Education and Labor regarding PL 101-476 (IDEA), “Advances in the development and use of AT have provided new opportunities for children with disabilities to participate in educational programs.
+For many children with disabilities, the provision of AT devices and services will redefine an appropriate placement in an LRE and allow greater independence and productivity.”

-Aids, services, and other supports that are provided in regular education classes, other education-related settings, and in extracurricular and nonacademic settings, to enable children with disabilities to be educated in the LRE are called “supplementary aids and services”.
-By providing tools that help a student function either more independently and/or more successfully in the regular classroom, AT can impact both the curriculum and staff supports that a student requires.
+Aids, services, and other supports that are provided in regular education classes, other education-related settings, and in extracurricular and nonacademic settings, to enable children with disabilities to be educated in the LRE are called “supplementary aids and services.”
+By providing tools that help a student function either more independently and/or more successfully in the regular classroom, AT can impact both the curriculum and staff support that a student requires.
 The use of AT devices may also raise a student’s achievement in the least restrictive environment.
-For example, certain computer technologies provide ways in which students can be less dependent on staff supports for reading and writing tasks, thereby providing these students with the least restrictive environment for completing these tasks.
+For example, certain computer technologies provide ways in which students can be less dependent on staff support for reading and writing tasks, thereby providing these students with the LRE for completing these tasks.

 Connecticut’s special education laws and regulations essentially mirror the provisions of the IDEA.
-Notable exceptions are the use of the term planning and placement team (PPT) that is synonymous with individualized education program team (IEP team); the composition of the PPT/IEP team and member attendance requirements that supplement IDEA requirements; and the timelines for conducting activities related to referrals, evaluations, and IEP implementation.
-These requirements under state law will be cited, as appropriate, in the chapters dealing with best practice and procedures for addressing the AT needs of children and youth with disabilities, ages 3-21.
+Notable exceptions are the use of the term PPT that is synonymous with individualized education program team (IEP team); the composition of the PPT/IEP team and member attendance requirements that supplement IDEA requirements; and the timelines for conducting activities related to referrals, evaluations, and IEP implementation.
+These requirements under state law will be cited, as appropriate, in the chapters dealing with best practices and procedures for addressing the AT needs of children and youth with disabilities, ages 3–21.

 The Rehabilitation Act was introduced to prevent intentional or unintentional discrimination and to eliminate barriers that excluded individuals with disabilities.
 Section 504 of the Rehabilitation Act of 1973 is a civil rights law that prohibits agencies and programs that receive federal funds from discriminating against individuals with disabilities.

 Section 504 applies to preschool and elementary and secondary schools that receive or benefit from federal financial assistance.
-These programs are required to provide students with disabilities a free appropriate public education.
-Section 504 defines appropriate as the provision of regular or special education and related aids and services that are designed to meet the individual educational needs of handicapped persons as adequately as the needs of nonhandicapped persons.
+These programs are required to provide students with disabilities FAPE.
+Section 504 defines appropriate as the provision of regular or special education and related aids and services that are designed to meet the individual educational needs of handicapped persons as adequately as the needs of non-handicapped persons.
 Programs subject to Section 504 must ensure that students with disabilities are afforded an equal opportunity to participate in all academic and extracurricular school programs.
-Benefits and services provided to students with disabilities must be equal to, and as effective as, the benefits and services afforded to other students (34 CFR §104.4[b][ii-iii]).
+Benefits and services provided to students with disabilities must be equal to, and as effective as, the benefits and services afforded to other students (34 CFR Section 104.4[b][ii-iii]).

 For more information on laws and policies, refer to appendix 4.